apache/incubator-pagespeed-ngx/README.md

 ## How to use

-To your nginx.conf add to the main block:
+In your nginx.conf, add to the main or server block:

     pagespeed on;
     pagespeed_cache /path/to/cache/dir;

-Eventually this should also work in a server or location block, but for now there's a hack with a global variable that precludes that.

-To confirm that the module is working, fetch a page and check that you see the following comment in the source:
+To confirm that the module is loaded, fetch a page and check that you see the following comment in the source:

     <!-- Processed through ngx_pagespeed using PSOL version 0.10.0.0 -->